 Drasco is a tiny town located in the state of Arkansas.
 With a population of 144 people and just one neighborhood, Drasco is the 314th largest community in Arkansas.

-Because occupations involving physical labor dominate the local economy, Drasco is generally considered to be a blue-collar town.
-58.02% of the Drasco workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Drasco is a blue-collar town, with 58.02% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Drasco is a town of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Drasco who work in office and administrative support (25.19%), sales jobs (12.98%), and teaching (3.82%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Drasco has relatively fewer families with younger children, and/or college students.
 Combined, this makes Drasco a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.